awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 # Viewing details about your organization<a name="orgs_manage_org_details"></a>

-You can perform the following tasks using the AWS Organizations console:
+You can perform the following tasks to view details about elements of your organization\.

 **Topics**
 + [Viewing details of an organization from the master account](#orgs_view_org)